 Sat, Nov 6 at 2:00 pm PT

 From A.I. and digitally altered subjects to restored archival footage and revelatory animation, documentary filmmakers now have a battery of creative tools at their disposal to augment stock footage, B-roll, and talking heads.
-These various approaches provide exciting pathways to storytelling as exemplified in Jonas Poher Rasmussen’s animated retelling of a refugee’s journey in Flee, or Stanley Nelson’s meticulous reconstruction of the titular prison uprising using unearthed archival images in Attica (2021), or the use of deepfake imagery to protect vulnerable subjects in David France’s Welcome to Chechnya (2020).
-While the use of altered content creates enormous opportunity, these methods also prompt questions around authenticity, power, and perception.
+These various approaches provide exciting pathways to storytelling as exemplified in Jonas Poher Rasmussen’s animated retelling of a refugee’s journey in Flee, or Stanley Nelson’s meticulous reconstruction of the titular prison uprising using unearthed archival images in Attica (2021).
+While the use of augmented animated and archival content creates enormous opportunity, these methods also prompt questions around authenticity, power, and perception.
 As the lines between reality and fiction become increasingly blurred in our daily lives and in the media, this panel of award-winning filmmakers will discuss the opportunities and the ethics of working with synthetic content.

 Passionate about the visual arts since childhood, Todd Haynes studied art and semiotics at Brown University.
 In 1987, he created the short film Superstar: The Karen Carpenter Story with Barbie dolls.
 Since then, he has tirelessly continued to address questions of gender and identity.
 His first feature film Poison, inspired by Jean Genet, was released in 1991 and won the Grand Jury Prize at Sundance.
 After Safe (1995), with Julianne Moore, he conjured David Bowie during the Ziggy Stardust period in Velvet Goldmine (1998), then paid homage to Douglas Sirk in Far from Heaven (2002).
 In 2006, he had six actors play Bob Dylan in I’m Not There then directed the miniseries Mildred Pierce (2011).
 He returned to feature films in 2015 with Carol (2015), Wonderstruck (2017), followed by Dark Waters (2019).
 His newest project is the documentary The Velvet Underground.